vectordotdev/vector/website/content/en/highlights/2022-03-15-vrl-vm-beta.md

 running VRL programs.

-In our soak tests we are getting performance improvements of between 10-15% depending on the VRL that is being run.
+In our soak tests we are getting performance improvements of between 10-15% depending on the VRL program that is being run.

 ## Opting in